MarcosMota/MarcosMota/README.md

 Hello, I'm Marcos Mota, I'm fascinated by working with data because it's amazing how artificial intelligence can change people's lives.

-This inspired me to create a blog called (https:deepminer.com.br)[Deep Miner], a place where I publish content that can help people who are looking to learn more about arithmetic intelligence, visual computing, and NLP.
+This inspired me to create a blog called [https:deepminer.com.br](Deep Miner), a place where I publish content that can help people who are looking to learn more about arithmetic intelligence, visual computing, and NLP.

 I hope that the projects hosted on my Github can be useful to you.